tidiane-camaret/tidiane-camaret.github.io/_posts/2021-12-19-learning-EEG-representations-natural-language-descriptions.markdown

 ## EEG data preprocessing
 We preprocess the EEG data, taking inspiration from the preprocessing steps in \cite{schirrmeister_deep_2018}:

-\begin{itemize}
-    \item Select a subset of 21 electrodes present in all recordings.
+    - Select a subset of 21 electrodes present in all recordings.
-    \item Exclude the first minute of the recordings and only use the first 2 minutes after that.
+    - Exclude the first minute of the recordings and only use the first 2 minutes after that.
-    \item Clip the amplitude values to the range of ±800 \(\mu\)V to reduce the effects of strong artifacts.
+    - Clip the amplitude values to the range of ±800 \(\mu\)V to reduce the effects of strong artifacts.
-    \item Resample the data to 100 Hz to further speed up the computation.
+    - Resample the data to 100 Hz to further speed up the computation.
-    \item Divide by 30 to get closer to unit variance.
+    - Divide by 30 to get closer to unit variance.
-\end{itemize}

 ## Architecture and training details